Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

 Coming back the other way, there are 2 morning sailings from Dublin Ferryport which arrive in Holyhead between 1130 and 1200.
 Then take a lunchtime train to London Euston which arrive in the early evening.

-Sail Rail tickets can be purchased in advance for a bargain £44.50 from London, €52 from Dublin.
+Sail Rail tickets can be purchased in advance for a bargain £46 from London, €60 from Dublin.
 It’s possible to buy Sail Rail tickets between any station in the UK and any station in Ireland.
 On-the-day fares are available for a slightly higher price.

-London-Dublin tickets are bookable at TheTrainline site
+London-Dublin or London-Holyhead train tickets are bookable at TheTrainline site

 3. Amsterdam-Dublin by Coach

-Flixbus currently operates a 1-2x daily coach service from Amsterdam Sloterdijk to London Victoria with fares from €25 one-way.
-Flixbus has recently absorbed Eurolines.
+Flixbus and BlaBlaCar Bus normally operate a 1-2x daily coach service between Amsterdam Sloterdijk and London Victoria with fares from €30 one-way.
+The journey takes about 12 hours.

 In Dublin you can book your hotel with Booking.com here.
-For a selection of tours and attractions in Dublin book with GetYourGuide here

 This article was originally published in 2013 and has continuously been updated.
-Last update 13 October 2020.
+Last update 16 March 2023.